Check your insurance policy...

-This can leave you substantially out of pocket, as repairing water damage can be time-consuming and expensive.
+This could leave you substantially out of pocket, as repairing water damage can be time-consuming and expensive.

-So, how do insurance providers avoid payouts?
+So, how can insurance providers reject a claim?
 The answer should lie in your policy’s Product Disclosure Statement.
 Let’s take a look at some policy wording.

 That sounds pretty conclusive, doesn’t it?
 You’re covered from blocked drain damage then, right?
 Well not necessarily as the document also goes on to state.

 "We do not cover wear and tear, or loss or damage by the escape of liquid occurring as a result of a gradual process of leaking, splashing, dripping or overflowing over a period of time when you could be reasonably expected to be aware of this condition."

 So, if the damage is caused by the escape of liquid occurring as a result of a gradual process of leaking, splashing or dripping you could reasonably be expected to be aware of this condition.
 Your claim could be rejected.